GabrielQSherman/web-games/snake/README.md

 updated the darkmode function to include the game info background, the canvas border, and the leaderboard background

 updated the border of the canvas and the gameinfo div to have a rainbow effect

+3/12/2020

+updated wall detection so play is teleported to other side of gamespace instead of gameover on wallhit

+next i am going to make enemies because game is much harder to lose with this change